bpurinton/TanDEM-SRTM-dh/README.md

 # Processing
 The scripts assume some knowledge of Python coding and access to the following packages: numpy, scipy, osgeo (gdal + gdalnumeric), matplotlib, scikit-image.

+If you have trouble with installing or importing the scripts contact me at (purinton@uni-potsdam.de)

 Below a suggested processing routine: